-Mai Khoi and The Dissidents is a cathartic explosion of repressed humanity.
-Banned from performing in Vietnam, the defiant Hanoi-based trio represents an awakening of self-awareness and social critique in a society in which freedom of expression is far from guaranteed.
+Mai Khoi Chem Gio represents an awakening of self-awareness and social critique in a society in which freedom of expression is far from guaranteed.
 “We give voice to the unspeakable”, says Mai Khoi, “unlike other musicians here, we don’t ask for permission to perform or submit our lyrics to the censors.”
 Sonically, the avant-garde group is equally bold, weaving eastern woodwinds around unabashed brass over dissonant guitar in experimental and, at times, highly improvised arrangements.
-Melodic and lyrical themes are diverse, reflecting the emotional variation –from innocent and ironic to ominous and introspective- of Mai Khoi’s sophisticated compositions.
-Her dramatic voice is instantly recognisable for its angelic qualities, wide range of vocal expression and glass-shattering highs.
+Melodic and lyrical themes are diverse, reflecting the emotional variation - from innocent and ironic to ominous and introspective - of Mai Khoi’s compositions.
 She is joined by Nguyen Duc Minh on scale drums, flutes and mouth harps, many of which he has invented and carved out of bamboo himself, and Quyen Thien Dac on the baritone, bass clarinet and alto, soprano and tenor saxophones.
-In a soundscape where so many groups look and sound the same, Mai Khoi and the Dissidents offer something you have never heard before.
+In a soundscape where so many groups look and sound the same, Mai Khoi Chem Gio offer something new.

 Quyen Thien Dac

-Quyen Thien Dac is Vietnam’s top jazz musician.
-Dac learnt saxophone from his father, Quyen Van Minh, who set up the first jazz club in Hanoi after the war.
-He graduated from Berklee College of Music in Boston and completed a Master in Jazz at The University of Sweden.
-Dac forges an original and complex sound, bringing the timbre of traditional Vietnamese music to jazz using the baritone, soprano and alto saxophones.
-Dac is currently involved in many musical projects including the touring internationally acclaimed Vietnamese circus, Lang Toi.
+Quyen Thien Dac has been described as Vietnam’s only jazz musician.
+Dac learned saxophone from his father, Quyen Van Minh, who set up the first jazz club in Hanoi after the war.
+He graduated from Berklee College of Music in Boston and completed a Masters in Jazz at The University of Sweden.
+Dac forges an original and complex sound, bringing the timbre of traditional Vietnamese music to jazz using the baritone,

 Nguyen Duc Minh